RemyGratwohl/cuTPS_D4_teaQup/README.md

 ## Sample Data

-The system's database will be populated with sample data when first run.
+The system's database will be created and populated with sample data when first run.
 The script used to set up the database is `cuTPS.sql`.

 Note, however, that the book list shown to student users is hardcoded, rather than retrieved from the database.
 The book list shown to content managers originates from the database.

+All messages received from client processes, as well as operations on the database, are logged to the terminal in which the server process is running.

 ## Code References and Acknowledgements